VUIIS/demo-singularity-matlab-fsl/README.md

 example of this.

 Couple of things to note in the entrypoint code are the quit/exit sections at beginning and end.
-The one at the beginning allows the executable to run during the container build, without actually doing anything - this is needed to extract the CTF archive into the container at the only time the container is writeable.
-The one at the end exits matlab when the function is finished.
-Without it, the running Matlab process will finish, but not release execution back to the calling script.
+The bit at the beginning allows the executable to run during the container build, without actually doing anything - this is needed to extract the CTF archive into the container at the only time the container is writeable (h/t https://twitter.com/annash128 for figuring that one out).
+The bit at the end exits matlab when the function is finished.
+Without it, the running Matlab process won't release execution back to the calling script when it's done.

 ### Test the Matlab entrypoint